-In the days when having a valve "wireless" meant periodically puchasing an expensive High Tension battery of maybe 90 or 120 Volts and regularly taking your 2 Volt lead acid accumulator to the local radio shop or garage for recharging, it was necessary for the owner to have a means of establishing if the poor performance of the radio was due to "flat" battery or something more serious.
-The two examples here are typical of many which were available in the 1920's and 1930's.
-Both instruments are of the moving iron type.
+In the days when having a valve "wireless" meant periodically purchasing an expensive High Tension battery of maybe 90 or 120 Volts and regularly taking your 2 Volt lead acid accumulator to the local radio shop or garage for recharging, it was necessary for the owner to have a means of establishing if the poor performance of the radio was due to "flat" battery or something more serious.
+These examples are typical of many which were available in the 1920's and 1930's.
+All these instruments are of the moving iron type.

 Battery testing Pocket Meter chrome case with cardboard box DC 0-12V 0-120V working foreign

 Battery testing Pocket Meter chrome case in imitation leatherette covered wooden box DC 0-12V 0-120V working foreign